amida-tech/orange-api/README.md

 Enable Apple Push Notifications.

-**WARNING**: You can only send Apple push notifications if your host is configured with SSL termination.
-Without this Apple may permanently invalidate the key you use to send the push notification.
+**WARNING**: You can only send Apple push notifications (APN) if your host is configured with SSL termination.
+Without this Apple may permanently invalidate the APN key you use to send the push notification. **Therefore**, when you have this set to true, you cannot connect an iOS simulator to this server, because, if a notification is attempted to be sent to that iOS simulator, your APN key will be invalidated.

 ##### `PUSH_NOTIFICATIONS_APN_ENV` [`development`]

 Apple Push Notification environment.
 - Valid values are `development` and `production`.
 - When using Test Flight, set to `production.`
+- When you build the app with Xcode and from there run directly on your phone, set to `development`.

 ##### `PUSH_NOTIFICATIONS_APN_TEAM_ID`